11 Amazing Benefits of Slippery Elm

 The slippery elm may have a slightly unusual name, but scientifically, it is known as Ulmus rubra, and is native to North America’s east coast.
 It belongs to the Ulmus family and is also known by a number of other common names, including red elm, gray elm, and Indian elm.
 In the United States, it is widely cultivated in order to harvest its bark, which can be ground into a pulp or dried and used as a powder.
 Traditionally, this tree was used for a number of medicinal purposes by Native Americans, and some traditional herbalists and alternative practitioners still rely on slippery elm for a wide range of health conditions.
 Scientific research is limited on some of these claims, but traditional records show that it may in fact be very beneficial for overall health.

-One of the most active ingredients in slippery elm is mucilage, which is what creates the slippery elm pulp or “gruel” used in traditional medicine.
+One of the most active ingredients in slippery elm is mucilage, which is what creates the pulp or “gruel” used in traditional medicine.
 The disintegrated bark can also be dried and added to drinks as a powder.
 It is also possible to take its supplements and benefit from the powerful nutrients and organic compounds found in its.
 Now, let’s take a more detailed look at the many health benefits of slippery elm.

 Health Benefits of Slippery Elm

 Digestive Health: One of the primary uses for slippery elm is as a digestive aid.
-The mucilage found in the bark of slippery elm is ideal for soothing the digestive tract and eliminating inflammation, primarily the type that causes Irritable Bowel Syndrome (IBS).
+The mucilage found in its bark is ideal for soothing the digestive tract and eliminating inflammation, primarily the type that causes Irritable Bowel Syndrome (IBS).
 There is also a significant amount of fibrous tissue found in the bark, which can help to bulk up stool and eliminate issues like diarrhea.
 All in all, it is a full-service gastrointestinal cleaner, and has been used as such for thousands of years.

 Anti-inflammatory Activity: Slippery elm has traditionally been used to calm sore throats, as the anti-inflammatory compounds of the bark can significantly reduce irritation in the throat.
 Again, creating a pulp of the mucilage is the best approach for this remedy, but drinking a powdered mixture will also do the trick, and this fast-acting treatment will have your sore throat coated and protected in no time.